 In the real world it is not always possible nor is it cost-effective to investigate everything at once.
 One tries to pick out the action areas which will likely make the biggest contribution to the patient’s health.

 The second patient visit is devoted to three things: Review of initial symptoms and medical history to make sure nothing was missed at the first visit.
 By this stage all the results of laboratory investigations will be available and these need to be integrated with the clinical findings from history and examination.
 This process then leads to the organisation of an initial treatment plan:

 So let us suppose that is now the second consultation and we have our blood results and other tests back which will help us in decision-making.

-In my opinion it also is still worthwhile to test basics like vitamin B12 level all over again because, sometimes, an individual has a long-term illness although the basic investigations are often done in the beginning now, say, perhaps five years on from the initial diagnosis basic lab tests like B12 level may have been forgotten about and B12 may have, unbeknownst to all, slipped down to a low level
+In my opinion it is still worthwhile to test basics like vitamin B12 level all over again because, sometimes, an individual has a long-term illness.
+Although the basic investigations are often done in the beginning , say, perhaps five years on from the initial diagnosis, basic lab tests like B12 level may have been forgotten about and B12 may have, unbeknownst to all, slipped down to a low level

 Let’s suppose that bicarbonate testing is suggestive of low stomach acid.
-So this will then this will need to be supplemented.
+So this will then need to be supplemented.
 Probably digestive enzymes will also need supplementation.

 Magnesium and or zinc supplementation may be indicated from the medical history.